 It’s actually pretty simple to work this out, and honestly I’m unsure why I’ve never done this before!

-Basically you need to come up with what it would cost you each month to live in a rented house versus living in a brought home.
-Then, using these figures and a handy early retirement calculator, find out if you are better putting your money into a house or investing in something like index funds.
+Then, using these figures and a handy early retirement calculator, find out if you are better off putting your money into a house or investing in something like index funds.

 Now the thing is that something as small as your mortgage interest rate, the size of your deposit or your savings rate can completely alter whether you should rent or buy.
-So you really need to work this out for yourself and your own situation.

 THE METHOD: